 - Mini-split heat pumps can provide room-by-room temperature control.
 (In other words?
 No more arguing with other residents about the temperature in your home.)

 So, lots of advantages!
 But heat pumps do have two major drawbacks.

 Disadvantages of heat pumps

 - If you live in a super-cold climate, there’s a chance you may need to back up your heat pump with another form of heating for those rare, outrageously cold weather events (hello, polar vortex)… just to be safe.
 But most homes don’t require this, and heat pumps are used (and loved) in Minnesota, Switzerland, Maine, and Finland.
+Some models are rated to perform down to -22 degrees.
 Find out what temperature a heat pump stops working here.